solarisstar/rpgxEF/README.md

 * When prompted for a "root password",. insert the password you chose for your user account while installing Linux on your VM
 * The script automatcially downloads the RPG-X EF Repository from GitHub and puts it in /home/<yourusername>/Projects/rpgxef (obviously, <yourusername> is the username of your Linux user account)
 * It also automatically downloads all development dependencies needed for building the source code
-* In the terminal, navigate tot he rpgxef repository directory which was just created: cd /home/<yourusername>/Projects/rpgxef
+* In the terminal, navigate to the rpgxef repository directory which was just created: cd /home/<yourusername>/Projects/rpgxef

 ### Building for Linux
 * In the terminal, type: make